 New Zealand Institute of Forestry

-Hartter, Joel; Leonard, Jared; Garland, John; and Pilkerton, Steve, "Research on synthetic rope and its future in timber harvesting" (2006).
-Geography Scholarship.
+Hartter, Joel N.; Leonard, Jared; Garland, John; and Pilkerton, Steve, "Research on synthetic rope and its future in timber harvesting" (2006).
+New Zealand Journal of Forestry.
 18.